pantheon-systems/documentation/source/docs/articles/sites/quicksilver.md

 Note that if you want to hook onto deploy workflows, you'll need to deploy your `pantheon.yml` into an environment first.
 Likewise, if you are adding new operations or changing the script an operation will target, the deploy which contains those adjustments to pantheon.yml will not self-referentially exhibit the new behavior.
 Only subsequent deploys will be affected.

 **When Updating:**
-**pantheon.yml**: Updates will fire on the next sequential workflow, not post-deploy.
+**pantheon.yml**: Updates will initiate on the next sequential workflow, not post-deploy.
-**scripts**:  Updates will fire post-deploy.
+**scripts**:  Updates will initiate post-deploy.
-**script location**: Updates will fire on next sequential workflow, not post-deploy.
+**script location**: Updates will initiate on next sequential workflow, not post-deploy.

 **When Adding:**
-**pantheon.yml**: Updates will fire on the next sequential workflow, not post-deploy.
+**pantheon.yml**: Updates will initiate on the next sequential workflow, not post-deploy.
-**scripts**: Updates will fire on the next sequential workflow.
+**scripts**: Updates will initiate on the next sequential workflow.

 ## Terminus Commands